novalabsxyz/libp2p-peerbook/README.md

 the network id is acceptable.

 Any peers passing validation will be stored and sent out on the next local notification.
-Invalid peers are ignored and no error is returned.
+An errir is returned for Invalid peers.

 ## Notifications